The Company is authorised to issue 100,000,000 Ordinary Shares of which 25,884,001 Ordinary Shares have been issued and credited as fully paid-up.

 As at 24 July 2017, the percentages of shares not in public hands is 64%.

-The company’s shares are listed on the Alternative Investment Market of the London Stock Exchange.
+The company’s shares have been delisted from the Alternative Investment Market of the London Stock Exchange.
 The company’s shares are not listed on any exchanges other than AIM.

 As Spitfire Oil is not incorporated in the United Kingdom, the rights of shareholders are different from the rights of shareholders in a UK incorporated company.